liacdev/unity-script-lifecycles/README.md

 # unity-script-lifecycle-overview
 This repo is a place for notes about Unity's Script Lifecycle

-# Main branch: Unity Script Lifecycle Overview
+# Main branch: Table of contents
+1. Initialization
+- Awake
+- OnEnable
+2. Editor
+- Reset